murasaki718/DiskEncryption/README.md

 <br>

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Faravindthoram%2FDiskEncryption%2Fmaster%2FEnableEncryptionOnRunningLinuxVM-Format-AADClientSecret-WithKek.json" target="_blank">
 Scenario 6: This template enables encryption on a running Linux vm using AAD client secret and KeyEncryptionKey, this will format the disk directly instead of encrypting the existed data.
 Parameter of the diskFormatQuery should be like this: [{"scsi":"6:0:0:1","name":"azuredisk"},{"scsi":"6:0:0:1","name":"azuredisk2"}] or [{"dev_path":"/dev/sdx","name":"azuredisk"}], the scsi means the disk scsi number, the name means the mount point name.
+And you can specify the file system used for the device like this: [{"dev_path":"/dev/sdx","name":"azuredisk","file_system":"ext4"}]
 <br>
 <br>
     <img src="http://azuredeploy.net/deploybutton.png"/>